simon8800/top-knights/README.md

 ## Final thoughts

 I was able to find a picture in one of the TOP discord channels that depicted how to traverse the possible moves from a given position.
 It was helpful to know that it doesn't matter from which position you take to get to the next position, because the weight of each move is 1.
-This means that A -> B -> C or A -> D -> C is the same distance to get to C. This works out because we can make those previous squares visited and we won't run into a cyclic situation.
+This means that A -> B -> C or A -> D -> C is the same distance to get to C. This works out because we can mark those previous squares as visited and we won't run into a cyclic situation.

 I also add a mark to all the next positions with the current position so I can backtrack from the end position later on.